Personal injury protection (PIP) Coverage (AKA no-fault insurance)

 What is PIP coverage/no-fault insurance?

 Personal injury protection, also known as PIP coverage or no-fault insurance, covers medical expenses regardless of who's at fault.
 It can often include lost wages, too.
-Depending on the state where you live, PIP may be an available insurance coverage or a required policy add-on.
+Depending on the state where you live, PIP may be required or it may be available but not required.
 This coverage could help even if you’re not in your car.
 Say you’re injured by a car while walking or riding your bike, even riding in someone else’s car — depending on the state, PIP may have you covered up to the limits you choose.

 PIP is required in many states.
 According to the Insurance Information Institute (III), in the 1970s, many states passed legislation to introduce "no-fault" auto insurance with the goal of simplifying the process of determining which driver is responsible for an accident.